-There are no hard and fast rules when it comes to RPO, and don’t let anyone tell you otherwise.
+There are no hard and fast rules when it comes to Recruitment Process Outsourcing (RPO), and don’t let anyone tell you otherwise.
 That's because RPO should always be customised to your business needs and requirements at that moment in time, and it should evolve with your business.
 However, there should be some standard stages that you think about along the way, utilising the very best recruitment methods and techniques we have learned over the years:

 RPO isn’t outsourcing in the traditional sense, where every aspect of a task is overseen by an outside agency.
 Instead, it is a partnership where two organisations come together in unison – like a good wine and a good cheese – to find the best talent.
 That’s why it’s essential to build a strong, solid relationship with your chosen resourcing partner.
 Think about questions to ask an RPO provider to ensure they’re a great fit for your company and culture now and in the future.
 A short, sharp fix based on price alone is shortsighted thinking for a business with long-term aspirations.

 Once you’ve selected an RPO partner, it’s time to engage with the Recruitment Business Partner.
 They work for you now as a trusted adviser and talent acquisition expert.
 Discuss the core skills required for the vacant position, and the necessary qualifications of potential candidates.
 They need to know what good looks like from within, and they will give their view on what good looks like from the outside.
 This stage isn’t just about the job but about your organisation, too.
 You don’t just need someone who can do the job — you need someone who can do the job within your specific environment, and possibly grow with the organisation.
 An increasing number of employees are unhappy at work, something that the RPO process aims to address directly through the hiring process.
 As they say in the IT world, GIGO (garbage in, garbage out).